Long-Term Projections Show Broad-Based Job Opportunities in Northwest OregonMay 11, 2023

-Beyond gains from economic growth, an additional 24,165 job openings will be created by 2024 as workers change occupations or leave for other reasons, such as retirement.
-This number is important when considering the capacity of job training programs a region will need to offer in order to have a skilled workforce.
-Altogether, Northwest Oregon will need about 32,000 trained workers over the next 10 years to accommodate the region’s growth and replacement of existing workers.
+In addition to the 12,540 jobs we expect from recovery and economic growth, an additional 114,938 job openings will be created by 2031 as workers change occupations or leave for other reasons, such as retirement.
+This total number is important when considering the capacity of job training and educational programs a region will need to offer in order to have a skilled workforce.
+Altogether, Northwest Oregon will need nearly 127,500 trained workers over the 10 years to accommodate the region’s growth and replacement of existing workers.

 The 2021 to 2031 employment projections bring together several trends: expansion after the pandemic recession, especially in leisure and hospitality; an ever-growing health care sector, due in part to an aging population; ongoing business-services specialization; and continuing baby boomer retirements.
 Other trends point to slower growth or even declines: brick-and-mortar retail trade has shed jobs in places due to sales shifting online, local newspapers in the information industry have cut jobs as news and advertising moved online, forest products jobs continue to compete with increasing automation, and government jobs are constrained by funding.
 Perhaps the biggest unknown is what will be the long-term economic impacts of COVID-19 and changing demographics as baby boomers retire.
 The Employment Department’s 2021-2031 employment projections are long-term projections intended to capture growth and structural change in the economy.
 As such, they assume some industries will experience moderate long-term impacts from the COVID-19 pandemic, but not ongoing waves of COVID-19 itself.

 Growth is expected in all of the broad industry groups through 2031, except for the federal government.
 We expect essentially no change in federal government employment based on past trends.